getcodestaff/hill-country-soft-water/src/content/services/service6/service6-card.md

 ---
 cardName: Service6Card
+crumbsPath:
+crumbsLabel:
 cardImage: ../../../images/water-treatment/water_treatment_card.webp
-cardImageAlt: over head view of a water treament facility
+cardImageAlt: overhead of water treatment facility
 title: Water Treatment
 serviceLink: /water-treatment
-cardDescription: Water Treatment sed do eiusmod tempor incididunt ut labore et dolore
+cardDescription: Alkaline Water Systems are so important if you want to maintain a high quality water and alkaline environment for your body.
+Increasing the ph of the water you drink is linked to huge health benefits.

 ---